astronomer/docs/learn/airflow-kafka.md

     - If the message consumed causes the `listen_function` to return a value, a [TriggerEvent](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html) fires.
     - After a TriggerEvent fires, the AwaitMessageTriggerFunctionSensor executes the function provided to the `event_triggered_function` parameter.
     In this example, the `event_triggered_function` starts a downstream DAG using the `.execute()` method of the [`TriggerDagRunOperator`](cross-dag-dependencies#triggerdagrunoperator).
-    - After the `event_triggered_function` has completes, the AwaitMessageTriggerFunctionSensor returns to a deferred state.
+    - After the `event_triggered_function` completes, the AwaitMessageTriggerFunctionSensor returns to a deferred state.

     The AwaitMessageTriggerFunctionSensor always runs and listens.
 If the task fails, like if a malformed message is consumed, the DAG completes as `failed` and automatically starts its next DAG run because of the [`@continuous` schedule](scheduling-in-airflow.md#continuous-timetable).